7 Ways to Brand Your Company's Safety Workwear Effectively

 • Neck labels with brand name, website, and size clearly legible after multiple washes

-• Care instruction labels that are accurate and durable — faded care labels on a high-value garment look cheap
+• Care instruction labels that are accurate and durable and faded care labels on a high-value garment look cheap

 When developing branded safety workwear, think about: